diet during pregnancy

 Why is iron important during pregnancy?

-What to eat during pregnancy to prevent anemia?
+What to eat during pregnancy to support healthy iron levels?

-It is worth including iron-rich foods in your diet, such as green leafy vegetables, lentils, egg yolks, dried apricots and prunes, parsley, and meat from natural sources, if the woman eats them.
+It's a good idea to include iron-rich foods in your diet, such as green leafy vegetables, legumes, egg yolks, dried apricots and prunes, parsley, and meat if the expectant mother consumes them.
+Iron-rich foods should be combined with vitamin C.

 Why is protein needed during pregnancy?